Artboard-25

 She/Her

 Keeley Morgan is a performer from Panama City, FL and a graduate of the University of West Florida with her BFA in Musical Theatre.
 She is currently the Company Manager and Social Media Coordinator for MMT.
-She recently performed with Mill Mountain in their productions of Cabaret (Frenchie), The Musical Adventures of Flat Stanley (Mrs. Lambchop), To Kill A Mockingbird (Mayella Ewell), The Complete Works of William Shakespeare Abridged (Daniel), Annie (Grace Farrell), and Waitress (Choreographer/Ensemble).
-She is so excited to be back on MMT's stage this holiday season and hopes to bring a little extra joy to everyone in the audience!
+She recently performed with Mill Mountain in their productions of Cabaret (Frenchie), The Musical Adventures of Flat Stanley (Mrs. Lambchop), To Kill A Mockingbird (Mayella Ewell), The Complete Works of William Shakespeare Abridged (Daniel), Annie (Grace Farrell), Waitress (Choreographer/Ensemble) and A Christmas Story (Miss Shields).
+She is so excited to be back on MMT's stage and she hopes you all have an amazing time!

 Brent Saunders